-Julien Ducreux

-Director representing employees

-9, rue des Bateaux-Lavoirs 94200 lvry-sur-Seine, France

-Date of first appointment: October 14, 2020 Term expiration date: October 14, 2024

-Number of shares held: 0 (a)

-Julien Ducreux holds a Master's degree in Management of Positions and offices held as of December 31, 2020 Innovation in Communication.
-He started his career within the SNCF Group where he successively held the positions of Project Manager, Digital Brand Manager and then Digital Customer Experience Manager for the SNCF stations.
-During his career within the SNCF Group, he participated in the Group's digitalization and transformation projects.
+Julien Ducreux 36 years - French nationality Director representing employees 9, rue des Bateaux-Lavoirs 94200 Ivry-sur-Seine, France Date of first appointment: October 14, 2020 Term expiration date: October 14, 2024 Number of shares held: 0 (a) Julien Ducreux holds a Master's degree in Management of Positions and offices held as of December 31, 2020 Innovation in Communication.
+He started his career within the SNCF Group where he successively held the positions of Project n.a.
+Manager, Digital Brand Manager and then Digital Customer Experience Manager for the SNCF stations.
+During his career within Offices and positions held over the past five years the SNCF Group, he participated in the Group's digitalization and that are no longer held transformation projects.
 He joined Fnac Darty in 2018 as Head of n.a.
 Digital Customer Experience and Customer Insight.
 Julien is also in charge of the Group's mobile applications and the international coordination of digital projects.